-- During the first semester of the CNC Machinist Technician program, students will receive training on manual machines such as engine lathes, milling machines, drill presses and grinders.
+- During the first semester of the CNC Machinist Certificate program, students will receive training on manual machines such as engine lathes, milling machines, drill presses and grinders.

 - In the second semester, students receive training on the operation, set up and programming of CNC (computer numberical control) turning and milling centres.

 - The final component is 8 weeks of work experience which gives students an opportunity to apply their skills and knowledge in an industrial setting by working in a machine shop or manufacturing plant.

 Classroom & Study Hours

 - 30 hours per week attending classes over the course of a semester

 - 15 hours per week studying and completing assignments

 - 40 hours per week working during the 8-week work experience term

 NAIT’s Sandvik Coromant Centre for Machinist Technology opened with a $2-million donation from Sandvik Coromant of Canada.
 The centre includes 5 labs with $4.5 million of new equipment, A centralized tool crib that efficiently stores and distributes tools to each of the Machinist labs, 5 smart classrooms wired to take advantage of the latest technologies, including data projection and network access and two 26-seat computer labs used for programming the 20 Computer Numerical Control (CNC) units in the CNC Machinist Lab.

 - heat treating facilities